 This caused Gary to turn his attention to Ash now.
 Leaf sighed in exasperation and shook her head.
 Here came another one of their arguments.
 She didn't even attempt to try to stop it.
 A fight between Gary and Ash was a daily occurrence.

 "Oh yeah, Ashy boy?
 Everyone here knows that you're a loser.
 Why don't you just go back to your cabin and sit this one out?
 It will save you the embarrassment of losing to me again," Gary shot back.
 There were few things in the world that made Ash angry, but Gary Oak was one of them.

 "Just you wait, Gary.
-I'm going to win this time, and then I'll beat you at everything else, too" Ash shouted.
-They then butted heads and growled at each other, silently daring the other to give in first.
-Leaf rolled her eyes while Serena and the other kids just stood there quietly watching.
+I'm going to win this time, and then I'll beat you at everything else, too!"
+Ash shouted.

 Ash then sighed.
 "Thanks, Leaf.
 I just wish I could beat Gary at something to prove that he isn't as great as he thinks he is."

 "Alright, so does everyone understand the rules?" the camp counselor asked later, receiving a nod from all the kids.
 "Remember, no teaming up.
 You are to do this alone.
 There will be counselors at various points around the camp to make sure you don't get lost.
 The first one to find all the items will be declared the winner of the scavenger hunt.
 Most importantly, have fun!
 Are you ready?"